Weywot: Physical characteristics

-Weywot is one of the darkest known satellites belonging to a trans-Neptunian object, with a low albedo of 0.04.
+Weywot is one of the darkest known satellites belonging to a trans-Neptunian object, with a low albedo of 0.024–0.078.
 It has a very dim apparent magnitude of 24.7, which is 5.6±0.2 magnitudes fainter than Quaoar in visible light.
 Combined with its close proximity to Quaoar, Weywot's faintness makes observations difficult, leaving it resolvable only to the most sensitive telescopes such as the Hubble Space Telescope and the Keck Telescopes.
 For these reasons, most of Weywot's physical properties such as its mass, color, and light curve have yet to be measured.

 As of 2025, Weywot is thought to be about 165 km in diameter, based on multiple observations of a stellar occultation by Weywot on 22 June 2023.
 Occultations by Weywot have been observed previously on 4 August 2019, 11 June 2022, and 26 May 2023, which all gave similar diameter estimates of about 170 km.
 Given Weywot's magnitude difference from Quaoar, this occultation-derived diameter suggests Weywot has a low geometric albedo of about 0.04, considerably darker than Quaoar's albedo of 0.12.
 Weywot was previously thought to have a diameter of 81 ± 11 km, about half that of the occultation measurement, because researchers based this estimate only on Weywot's relative brightness and assumed it had a similar albedo as Quaoar.
+In 2026, Weywot's diameter is thought to be 116–172 km in diameter, with a 95% confidence.